Oblosys/react-lifecycle-visualizer/README.md

 ## Usage

 The easiest way to get started is to open the [StackBlitz project](https://stackblitz.com/github/Oblosys/react-lifecycle-visualizer/tree/master/examples/parent-child-demo?file=src/samples/New.js) and edit the sample components in `src/samples`.
-(For a better view of the log, press the 'Open in New Window' button in the top-right.)
+(For a better view of the log, press the 'Open in New Window' button in the top-right corner.)

 The panel shows the new React 16.3 lifecycle methods, unless the component defines at least one legacy method and no new methods.
 On a component that has both legacy and new methods, React ignores the legacy methods, so the panel shows the new methods.